KankakeeCommunityCollege/athletics-mockup/_contacts/peter-sinise.md

 email:
 ---

-Coach Peter is entering his second season as an assistant coach at KCC.
+Coach Sinise is entering his third season as an assistant coach at KCC.
 He was a standout player for the Cavaliers during the 2012 & 2013 seasons.
-He went on to compete with Milliken University in Decatur IL.
+He went on to compete with Millikin University in Decatur.

-Peter is a well know player and coach in the area, coaching multiple teams with Southland FC soccer club as well as competing with many teams in the area as a player.
+Sinise is a well-known player and coach in the area, coaching multiple teams with Southland Strikers FC soccer club as well as competing with many teams in the area as a player.
+Sinise currently resides in Frankfort.